MazenAtlam/surgery_department_system_management/README.md

-# Hospital Management System (HIS) for a Surgery Department
+# Hospital Management System (HMS) for a Surgery Department